azangru/mysite/src/diary/2020/index.md

 [Having your cake and eating it too](https://youtu.be/r-rWWseD6Vw) — a good intro talk by Sean Grove about GraphQL, ReasonML, and the combination of the two, demoing all the different goodness.

 ## January 23
 [SWR](https://github.com/zeit/swr), Zeit's data fetcher for React, might be interesting.
-[React-Query](https://github.com/tannerlinsley/react-query), a library with a similar purpose, might as well.
+[React-Query](https://github.com/tannerlinsley/react-query), a library with a similar purpose, might be as well.

 ## January 16
 Interesting talks from DotJS 2019: